-(9) Rights of the Student
+Rights of the Student

 - a.
-The student may, with the permission of the hearing committee, have a translator or qualified interpreter if the student's command of the English language prevents him/her them from being able to fully participate in the proceedings.
-(What about others DSPS?) - b.
-The student may represent themselves or be represented by a person of their choice or have legal counsel or representation, but must notify the College Conduct Administrator Disciplinarian at least two (2) school days prior to the hearing. - (10) Standard of Proof
+The student may, with the permission of the hearing committee, have a translator or qualified interpreter if the student's command of the English language prevents him/her from being able to fully participate in the proceedings. - b.
+The student may have legal counsel or representation, but must notify the College Conduct Administrator-Disciplinarian at least two (2) school days prior to the hearing.

+Standard of Proof